campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 2. Run the following commands in the container.

-    `ls /` will list the contents of the root director in the container, `ps aux` will show running processes in the container, `cat /etc/issue` will show which Linux distro the container is running, in this case Ubuntu 18.04.3 LTS.
+    `ls /` will list the contents of the root director in the container, `ps aux` will show running processes in the container, `cat /etc/*release* and /etc/release` will show which Linux distro the container is running and a little more info, in this case Ubuntu 22.04 LTS (or later)

         ls /

         ps aux

         cat /etc/issue

+        cat /etc/*release*

 3. Type `exit` to leave the shell session.
 This will terminate the `bash` process, causing the container to exit.